suffolklibraries/lgc/content/collections/events/hadleigh-belly-dancing-9-05.md

 latitude: '52.04497346022964'
 longitude: '0.960664342440696'
 ---
-Get into the art of Belly Dancing with these classes.
+Get into the art of belly dancing with these classes.
 All skill levels welcome.